 Ireland: leading Europe in supporting peace

-Since then, every Irish Government has given a high priority to the achievement of a “two state solution”, which is now the accepted goal of all international efforts.
+Since then, every Irish Government has given a high priority to the achievement of a two-state solution, which is now the accepted goal of all international efforts.
 The Middle East Peace Process remains a key foreign policy priority for the Government.
 Along with our EU partners, Ireland supports all efforts to restart comprehensive negotiations for an overall peace agreement.

-Human rights in occupied Palestinian territory
+Human rights in the occupied Palestinian territory

 We believe that these critical issues cannot wait for an overall peace agreement, and action must be taken to ensure that the viability of a two-state solution is maintained.